-Practical Legal Writing (formerly Solving Legal Problems) (2.00 units) LAW-863
+Practical Legal Writing (2 units)

 This is an upper level writing course that focuses on the legal documents most commonly prepared by attorneys in the practice of law.
 In-class exercises include a variety of legal writing documents, some of which are modeled on those used in the performance section of the California Bar Examination.
-Practical Legal Writing (formerly Solving Legal Problems) is limited to students who will be classified as D3 or E4 at the beginning of the semester in which they take the course.
+Practical Legal Writing is limited to students who will be classified as D3 or E4 at the beginning of the semester in which they take the course.
 Students are recommended to take this class during the final semester of law school.
 Prerequisites: Appellate Advocacy.